Valkyrie/Valkyrjur, ‘Choosers of the Slain’.

 Although leading charmed existences in the hall of Valhalla and beyond, the brave Einherjar and the valiant shield maidens who chose them can only go on in their perpetual bliss of feasting and warring for so long.

-When all the Signs of Ragnarok have been witnessed, the Once Fallen, numbering 432,000 in all, will gird themselves for war.
-When they are readied, they will march out, 800 at a time through each of the 540 doors of Odin’s hall as described in the Grímnismál Edda:
+When all the Signs of Ragnarok have been witnessed, the Once Fallen, numbering 432,000 will prepare for war.
+When they are called, they will march out of Valhalla.
+800 at a time through each of the 540 doors of Odin’s hall as described in the Grímnismál Edda:

 Five hundred doors

 eight hundred einherjar

 The Einherjar are skilled in battle from their millennia of combat.
 Still the wolf Fenrir will devour swathes from among their ranks and the destruction of the worlds take the rest.

 The Valkyries also shall fight alongside their King and Queen.
 Slaying many from among the giant clans and battling the hosts of dead from Loki’s ship of nails, the Naglfar.
 But at last, they too shall succumb to the end of all worlds.
 Sinking with their comrades beneath the waves of Jorumungand’s flood.